Mary Ainsworth: Early work

 During graduate school, Mary studied under the mentorship of William E. Blatz.
 Blatz focused on studying what he referred to as "security theory."
 This theory outlined Blatz's idea that different levels of dependence on parents meant different qualities of relationships with those parents, as well as the quality of relationships with future partners.
 His tiers of dependence were labeled secure dependence, independent security, immature dependent security, and mature secure dependence.
-Blatz theorized that the more secure and mature that the interaction was between individuals, the more likely the relationship to be healthy and without insecurities.
+Blatz theorized that the more secure and mature the interaction was between individuals, the more likely the relationship was to be healthy and without insecurities.

-After leaving the Canadian Women's corps she returned to Toronto to continue teaching personality psychology and conduct research.
+After leaving the Canadian Women's corps she returned to Toronto to continue teaching personality psychology and conducting research.
 She married Leonard Ainsworth in 1950 and moved to London with him to allow him to finish his graduate degree at University College.
 While in England, Ainsworth joined the research team of John Bowlby at the Tavistock Clinic, investigating the effects of maternal separation on child development.
-Comparison of disrupted mother-child bonds to normal mother-child relationship showed that a child's lack of a mother figure lead to "adverse development effects."
+Comparison of disrupted mother-child bonds to normal mother-child relationships showed that a child's lack of a mother figure led to "adverse development effects."

 In 1954, she left the Tavistock Clinic to do research in Africa where she carried out her longitudinal field study of mother-infant interaction.
 She chose to examine a common weaning practice in the area, in which the child is sent away for several days to live with relatives and "forget the breast."
 Ainsworth conducted detailed interviews with families from 6 villages surrounding Kampala, Uganda, but was originally met with a language barrier.
-In order to overcome this, she made a great effort to learn the language to the extent that she could carry out simple conversation.
-Through learning this, she developed an appreciation for the culture, and later said, "It is a pity that one cannot require field work in another society of every aspiring investigator of child development."
+She therefore made a great effort to learn the language to the extent that she could carry out simple conversation, thus developing an appreciation of the culture.
+She later said, "It is a pity that one cannot require field work in another society of every aspiring investigator of child development."
 Ainsworth's book from that field study, Infancy in Uganda, remains an exceptional and classic ethological study in the development of attachment and demonstrates that the process reflects specific universal characteristics that cross linguistic, cultural and geographic lines.